jianyuan/terraform-provider-sentry/docs/resources/organization_repository_github.md

 page_title: "sentry_organization_repository_github Resource - terraform-provider-sentry"
 subcategory: ""
 description: |-
   Sentry Github Organization Repository resource.
+This resource is deprecated and will be removed in the next major version of the provider.
+Use sentry_organization_repository instead.
 ---

 # sentry_organization_repository_github (Resource)

 Sentry Github Organization Repository resource.
+This resource is deprecated and will be removed in the next major version of the provider.
+Use `sentry_organization_repository` instead.

 ## Example Usage